Utah Deaf History and Culture

 Services of the Deaf and Hard of Hearing

 In honor of Marilyn T. Call's tenure as director, the conference room at the Sanderson Community Center has been named the Marilyn T. Call Conference Room.
-She brought her extensive Capitol Hill expertise and strong political connections to the center, which greatly contributed to its growth.
-Upon her appointment, she identified the need to expand essential social services.
-This was a crucial step in ensuring the center could meet rigorous service standards (Sanderson, 2004).
-Marilyn's commitment to inclusivity was evident in her support for Deaf and hard of hearing individuals, whom she assisted with employment applications.
-She also spearheaded the development of various projects, including outreach and technology, interpreter mentoring and training, and free hearing loss classes, all of which have had a significant impact on the community.
+Marilyn brought her extensive Capitol Hill expertise and strong political connections to the center, which greatly contributed to its growth.
+Upon her appointment, she identified the need to expand essential social services, a crucial step in ensuring the center could meet rigorous service standards (Sanderson, 2004).
+Marilyn's unwavering commitment to inclusivity was a guiding principle in her support for Deaf and hard-of-hearing individuals, whom she assisted with employment applications and other services.
+She also spearheaded the development of various projects, including outreach and technology, interpreter mentoring and training, and free hearing loss classes, all of which have had a profound and inspiring impact on the community, making us all proud of her achievements.

 Picture

-Marilyn's support was crucial in the establishment and expansion of a demonstration lab loaner bank.
-This innovative initiative empowers Deaf and hard of hearing individuals to test a variety of assistive technology, enabling them to make informed decisions before investing in the one that best suits their needs.
+Additionally, Marilyn's support was crucial in establishing and expanding a demonstration lab loaner bank.
+This innovative initiative, a testament to Marilyn's forward-thinking approach, empowers Deaf and hard-of-hearing individuals to test a variety of assistive technologies, enabling them to make informed decisions before investing in the one that best suits their needs.
 Her advocacy also resulted in the provision of funds for the recruitment of American Sign Language-fluent mental health counselors and case managers (Hamilton Relay, June 3, 2011).
 Additionally, Marilyn's collaborative efforts led to the creation of the Southern Utah Deaf and Hard of Hearing Program's satellite office in St. George, Utah, by securing funding for employment and office space.

 Picture

-Marilyn retired in December 2017, one year after the Division of Services of the Deaf and Hard of Hearing was moved to the Department of Workforce Service in 2016.
+Marilyn retired in December 2017, one year after the Division of Services of the Deaf and Hard of Hearing was moved to the Department of Workforce Services in 2016.
 We sincerely appreciate her years of dedication, leadership, and commitment to the Utah Deaf community.
+Her retirement marks the end of an era, but her legacy will continue to inspire us all.

 The Sanderson Community Center's